portworx/px-docs/scheduler/mesosphere-dcos/install.md

 You can also click on the  “Install” button on the WebUI next to the service and then click “Install Package”.

 This will install all the prerequisites and start the Portworx service on 3 private agents.
+The default login/password for lighthouse would be portworx@yourcompany.com/admin

 ### Advanced Install
-If you want to modify the default, click on the “Install” button next to the package on the DCOS UI and then click on “Advanced Installation”
+If you want to modify the defaults, click on the “Install” button next to the package on the DCOS UI and then click on “Advanced Installation”

 Through the advanced install options you can change the configuration of the Portworx deployment.
 Here you can choose to